Materials-Data-Science-and-Informatics/MDMC-NEP-top-level-ontology/CQs/v_2_0/CQs.md

 9. Which data were used and produced in the data analysis/processing/interpretation?
 10. Which software was used in the data analysis/processing/interpretation?
 11. Which researcher(s) did perform the data analysis/processing/interpretation?
-12. Which process to do a data analysis lifecycle, data analysis, data processing, or data intepretation?
+12. Which (sub)processes to do a data analysis lifecycle, data analysis, data processing, or data intepretation?

 ## [PRIMA-Dataset](#prima-dataset-sparql)
-13. Which project is the data attributed to?
+13. Which project is the research data attributed to?
-14. Which data does the dataset collects?
+14. Which research data are contained in the dataset?
-15. In which data collaboration platform is the data stored?
+15. Where is the research data/dataset/published data stored?
-16. In which data repository is the data published?
-17. Which dataset was the publication data derived from?
+16. Which dataset was the publication data derived from?
-18. Which metadata describes the data?
+17. Which metadata describes the research data?

 ## [PRIMA-Experiment](#prima-experiment-sparql)
-19. Which fabrication(s)/sample preparation(s)/measurement(s) were performed in the study?
+18. Which fabrication(s)/sample preparation(s)/measurement(s) were performed in the study?
-20. Which equipment/instrument(s) were used in the fabrication/sample preparation/measurement?
+19. Which equipment/instrument(s) were used in the fabrication/sample preparation/measurement?
-21. Which technique(s) was used in the measurement?
+20. Which technique(s) was used in the measurement?
-22. Where and when was the fabrication/sample preparation/measurement performed?
+21. Where and when was the fabrication/sample preparation/measurement performed?
-23. Which researcher(s) did perform the fabrication/sample preparation/measurement?
+22. Which researcher(s) did perform the fabrication/sample preparation/measurement?
-25. Which sample(s) was used in the measurement?
+23. Which sample(s) was used in the measurement?
-26. Which raw data was produced in the measurement?
+24. Which raw data was produced in the measurement?
-27. Who did prepare the sample?
+25. Who did prepare the sample?
-28. What process sequence taken for doing a fabrication/measurement/sample preparation?
+26. What (sub)processes taken for doing a fabrication/measurement/sample preparation?
-29. Which sample component(s) is the sample made of?
+27. Which sample component(s) is the sample made of?

 # Answer to CQs via SPARQL